x

 Sheltering in Your Home

-Ideally, you should evacuate and not shelter in your home as you’re risking your life by staying.
+Ideally, you should evacuate rather than sheltering in your home, as you’re risking your life by staying.
 However, fires can happen fast, and timely evacuation may not be possible for people who live off-grid or in very remote areas.

 (Image Courtesy of Ready.gov)